se-edu/se-book/modeling/introduction/what/text.md

 <tip-box>

-:package: In addition to the class diagram, a number of sequence diagrams may need to be created to capture various interesting interaction scenarios the software undergoes.
+:package: In addition to a class diagram (or even multiple class diagrams), a number of other diagrams may be needed to capture various interesting aspects of the software.

 </tip-box>